-Sustainability Theme Sustainability Issues Town Centre Opportunities Possible Policy Options SEA Topic(s) The number of residents in Worksop with Level 1 and 2 qualifications exceeded national percentages.
+Sustainability Theme Sustainability Issues Town Centre Opportunities Possible Policy Options SEA Topic(s) Support for the protection and enhancement of the town cultural offer Education and Skills 30.2% of residents in Worksop had no qualifications, which exceeds the no qualification rate for both Bassetlaw (28.5%) and England (24.7%).
+The number of residents in Worksop with Level 1 and 2 qualifications exceeded national percentages.
 Whereas, attainments for apprenticeships, Level 3 and Level 4 qualifications fall below the national rate.
 3.43% of Bassetlaw residents were claiming Universal Credit in or out of employment in March 2019.
-Opportunities for provide more jobs in key D2N2 growth sectors such as digital and creative industries and green and low carbon sector Opportunities for employment and skills training through large scale employment development digital and creative industries and green and low carbon sector jobs.
-Secure employment and skills packages through relevant site allocation policies
+There is a need to raise educational attainment and skills in the local labour force.
+There are opportunities within the town centre for new education facilities and services.
+Opportunities for provide more jobs in key D2N2 growth sectors such as digital and creative industries and green and low carbon sector Opportunities for employment and skills training through large scale employment development Protect and enhance education, training and local employment opportunities.
+The need to support the development of innovative and knowledge-based businesses, digital and creative industries and green and low carbon sector jobs.
+Secure employment and skills packages through relevant site allocation policies Population